Join Our FREE Live Webinar

 Profit$150,000 - $105,000 = $ 45,000 - $17,000 (expenses) = $28,000

-This $28,000 is your profit if it all goes accordingly to plan.
+This $28,000 is your profit if it all goes according to plan.
 So, make sure you give yourself some buffer room in your repairs budget or reserve money in case something else comes up and you need that extra cash!

 The example scenario we used is known as the Maximum Allowable Offer (MAO) or MAO formula for flipping properties.
 Many real estate investors and wholesalers use it to evaluate their deals!
-Though it's not perfect, this MAO calculator is a great tool to use in order to get the numbers calculated quickly and effectively.
+Though it's not perfect, this MAO calculator is a great tool to use to get the numbers calculated quickly and effectively.

 What To Consider When Determining The ARV On Real Estate